coderefinery/git-intro/_episodes/08-branches.md

 - We need to be able to separate different lines of work really well.

-The strength of version control is that it permits the researcher to **isolate different tracks of work**.
-Researchers can work on different things and merge the changes they made to the source code files afterwards to create a composite version that contains both the changes:
+The strength of version control is that it permits the researcher to **isolate different tracks of work**, which can later be merged to create a composite version that contains all changes:

 ![Git collaborative]({{ site.baseurl }}/img/gitink/git-collaborative.svg
 "description"){:class="img-responsive"}